 Article X – Amendments

-This Constitution and Bylaws may be amended at any regular or special membership meeting of the Association by a two-thirds vote of the active membership present provided that written notice that proposed amendments will be considered has been sent to all active members at least thirty (30) days before the meeting.
-The Constitution and Bylaws may also be changed by mail ballot or electronic voting, provided that such ballot shall be mailed to all active members and they be allowed thirty (30) days to respond by mail.
-When amendments to the constitution and by-laws have been approved by the membership, they will be submitted to the Texas Municipal League for ratification.
+This Constitution may be amended at any regular or special membership meeting of the Association by a two-thirds vote of the active membership present provided that written notice that proposed amendments will be considered has been sent to all active members at least thirty (30) days before the meeting.
+The Constitution may also be changed by mail ballot or electronic voting, provided that such ballot shall be mailed to all active members and they be allowed thirty (30) days to respond by mail.
+When amendments to the Constitution have been approved by the membership, they will be submitted to the Texas Municipal League for ratification.